NerdiOrg/King-Of-The-Blockchain/README.md

 ## Note

 Please test and verify this contract thoroughly before using it in a production environment.
-It's made for educational purposes and doesn't consider any safety measures like reentrancy guards.